scardine/imsz/README.md

 ## Am I rusty?

 Over the last 10 years I've used Python for everything.
 This saturday afternoon I wanted to answer the question: "at my age, can I still learn a new computer language?".
-So I decided to try rust and this is the result.
-It was a pleasant surprise, if you are familiar with C/C++ rust is really easy to pick up - and I see some Python influence here and there.
+So I decided to try Rust and this is the result.
+It was a pleasant surprise, if you are familiar with C/C++ Rust is really easy to pick up - and I see some Python influence here and there.

-I don't expect it to be very idiomatic rust, it is my first rust project so be kind!
+I don't expect it to be very idiomatic Rust, it is my first Rust project so be kind!

+## First impressions

+There are many things I like in Rust.
+I'm still looking for a good debugger, the one I was using with VSCode is unable to show the values in a HashMap, for example.

 ## Usage: